DhruvX123/Me-API-Playground/README.md

 Swagger UI is available at 'http://localhost:3000/api-docs'.
 You can use this interface to explore and test the API endpoints.

+Or you can directly go through the project using the link - https://me-api-playground-sq7l.onrender.com/api-docs/#/

+I have deployed the project on live server.

 - Bonus Implemented

 A GET /health endpoint has been added for liveness checks.